vintlucky777/icfpc-2020-giga-ui/README.md

 ## Company

 We are proud to be the company, that successfully implements the first commercial space flight... visualization.
 We hope you enjoy the view.

+# License

+A heavely languaged and very legal liguo license can be found somewhere in this repo.